COVID-19 Vaccines and Testing

 First and Second Doses

-In order to make vaccination as accessible as possible for the university community, COVID-19 vaccine distribution will take place at four different sites across campus this fall.
+In order to make vaccination as accessible as possible for the university community, COVID-19 vaccine distribution will take place at three different sites across campus this fall.

-- Walk-in Monday through Friday, 9 a.m.–4:20 p.m., or schedule an appointment here (appointments required for 3rd doses and boosters – see details below.
+- Walk-in Monday through Friday, 9 a.m.–4:20 p.m., or schedule an appointment here.
+Appointments required for 3rd doses and boosters.

 If you are outside of Austin and want to find a vaccine locally, visit vaccines.gov.